bdnorris/DES-340/lectures/lecture14-backgrounds.md

 }
 ```

 There are a bunch of other properties we need to talk about to support this image though.
-By default, this image will display at it's native size, start at the top left of the element and repeat (tile) in both directions.
+By default, this image will display at its native size, start at the top left of the element and repeat (tile) in both directions.
 Let's look at how to adjust some of these settings.

 ### Repeat